oracle/node-oracledb/doc/api.md

 [Oracle Database RAC][93] users with [Oracle Database (RLB)][65] advisory events configured should use node-oracledb [Connection Pooling](#connpooling) and set [`oracledb.events`](#propdbevents) to *true*.
-The events mode can also be enabled via [External Configuration](#oraaccess).
+The events mode can also be enabled via [Oracle Client Configuration](#oraaccess).

 RLB allows optimal use of database resources by balancing database